yugabyte/yugabyte-db/docs/content/preview/integrations/apache-hudi.md

     DELETE FROM public.cdctest WHERE sno = 826;
     ```

-1. Verify deletion in Hudi Table with the follwing query in a Spark shell:
+1. Verify deletion in Hudi Table with the following query in a Spark shell:

     ```spark
     spark.sql("SELECT _hoodie_commit_time, sno, name, _change_operation_type FROM cdcdemo").show()